TITLE 15 GAMBLING AND LIQUOR CONTROL

 31 calendar days after the close of the hearing.

-subsection must be filed no later than five business days after the last day
+under this subsection must be filed no later than five business days after the

-each exception and reply must be served on all parties
+copy of each exception and reply must be served on all parties of record.

 (f) After